benkitzelman/google-ajax-crawler/README.md

 ## Examples

-In the examples folder, each driver has a rackup file (at the moment only one driver exists), which can be launched:
+In the examples folder, each driver has a rackup file (at the moment only one driver, capybara-webkit, exists), which can be launched:

 `rackup examples/capybara_webkit.ru`